freqtrade/freqtrade/docs/edge.md

 ### Win Rate
-Means over X trades what is the perctange of winning trades to total number of trades (note that we don't consider how much you gained but only If you won or not).
+Means over X trades what is the percentage of winning trades to total number of trades (note that we don't consider how much you gained but only If you won or not).

 W = (Number of winning trades) / (Number of losing trades)